numbpill3d/driftone/README.md

-# DriftRiff Mini - ESP32 Beat Sequencer
+# Driftone Mini - ESP32 Beat Sequencer

 A handheld lo-fi beat sequencer inspired by the Elektron Model:Samples, built with ESP32 and Adafruit ILI9341 touchscreen.